Conquest of the Crystal Palace

 Conquest of the Crystal Palace was a random rental from Blockbuster Video.
 Not because I had heard of it before but because I thought the box art looked cool.
 While normally that had terrible results (Star Voyager, yikes) in this case I stumbled upon an excellent gem in the NES library.
 Despite its low profile I would place it in the same category as titles like Kick Master, Shatterhand, and Vice: Project Doom.
-Games that really pushed the system hard but did not the recognition they deserved until years later.
+Games that push the system hard but did not get the recognition they deserve until years later.
 The insane difficulty toward the end is a little off putting but does not ruin an otherwise great game.

 Years ago the Kingdom of the Crystal Palace was conquered by the evil Zarras.
 The only ones to escape were Zap, the keeper of the Crystal Palace and the infant prince Farron.
 Now a teenager Farron has returned to retake his kingdom with Zap in tow.

 Conquest of the Crystal Palace is interesting for a number of reasons.
 Not just because it is a good game but because of its pedigree.
 It was developed by Quest, who would go on to create the Ogre Battle series and more famously Final Fantasy Tactics.
 It was the first game worked on by Yasumi Matsuno who would go on to a lengthy and storied career with Square Enix.
 Looking back the game received a decent amount of press but has largely kept a low profile.
-Don’t pass this up as it is a great but difficult action title.
+Do not pass this up as it is a great but difficult action title.

 Before you begin you have a choice between three gems that grant a special ability.
 The life crystal increases your maximum health permanently.
 The flight crystal grants higher jumping prowess.
 The spirit crystal grants your sword the power to shoot fireballs.
 Although you can only choose one the other two are available as temporary items in the game’s shops.
-I don’t know about you but the spirit crystal seems like the overwhelming favorite.
+I do not know about you but the spirit crystal seems like the overwhelming favorite.

 Conquest of the Crystal Palace is a very uneven game.
-The first two levels are very easy with plenty of enemies to build up cash.
+The first two levels are easy with plenty of enemies to build up cash.
 You can heal fully and still have money left over for weapons.
 At about stage 3 the game goes nuts.
 The screen is routinely crowded with enemies to the point of extreme slowdown and flicker.
-Unfortunately the second half of the game isn’t as well designed or balanced as its initial stages which does bring it down somewhat.
+Unfortunately the second half of the game is not as well designed or balanced as its initial stages which does bring it down somewhat.
 The number of sudden traps and obstacles such as rising fire and bad enemy spawns increases significantly as well.
-There are a number of blind leaps and gotcha moments that exist purely to sap your extra lives and it isn’t fair.
-It really is unbelievable how much it changes and not for the better.
+There are a number of blind leaps and gotcha moments that exist purely to sap your extra lives and it is not fair.
+It is unbelievable how much it changes and not for the better.

 I suspect the difficulty rises so sharply due to the game’s length.
 At five levels this is a pretty short game overall.
 Or it would be if it were not so ridiculously difficult toward the end.
 Keep in mind the US version was toned down from the original!
 If they had balanced the difficulty curve this could have been truly great.